codeforamerica/form-flow/README.md

 bucket.
 This will automatically delete files in your bucket that are older than the retention policy permits.
 [You can read more about configuring a retention policy in S3 here.](https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-set-lifecycle-configuration-intro.html)

+## Virus Scanning

+Uploads made through form flow can be scanned for viruses by making requests to a server running ClamAV.
+Our team maintains [a service](https://github.com/codeforamerica/clamav-server) deployed in our environment, to run it yourself you'll need to deploy it, provide the endpoint url to form-flow and turn on the feature.
+After virus scanning is enabled, by default it will return an error message if a client uploads a virus by default and reject the file.

+All configuration properties for virus scanning [are provided here.](#virus-scanner-properties)

 ## Document Download